 My 25th Birthday at San Francisco, California, USA

-It was a beautiful Northern California morning when I woke up for my 25th year as a human being.
-I arrived at the United States last June 1st and three days after, it was time for me to add up another year to my life, another number as my age.
+It was a beautiful Northern California morning when I woke up for my 25th year as a human being more than five years ago.
+I arrived at the United States last June 1, 2015 and three days after, it was time for me to add up another year to my life, another number as my age.
 I have not been to America for almost 18 years and it was really thrilling for me to finally be back.
 I still have both vague and clear memories of my childhood in America but of course, things have changed, a lot of things have changed.

 Hayward BART Station

 Hayward, California is a quiet city along the bay area where my brother lives, a city I learned to love and call home.
 A train ride away to San Francisco, I left at around 8:30 am through the BART together with my brother Kuya Jon.
 BART stands for Bay Area Rapid Transit which services all the major cities across the Bay Area including Downtown San Francisco, the Peninsula Area, and the Cities across the East Bay.

 We got off at Montgomery Station, which was the first BART Station on downtown San Francisco crossing the transbay area coming from the Oakland and the East Bay.
 Kuya Jon and I parted for he has work for the day and then I started my birthday trip all around the foggy city.